SpotLabsNET/azuremap/README.md

 This project builds a reusable map of the Windows Azure data center regions around the world.

 The maps are currently generated to two formats: GeoJSON (azuremap.geojson) and TopoJSON (azuremap.topojson).
-Both of these formats are designed to describe maps.
-With a little help, it is also possible to render them directly in a Web Browser (such as in [this blog post]()).
+Both of these map formats are open standards.
+With a little help, they can be rendered directly in a Web Browser (such as in [this blog post](http://blog.codingoutloud.com/2014/02/01/mapping-windows-azure-4-years-after-full-general-availability/) and this [GitHub Gist](https://gist.github.com/codingoutloud/8590311)).

 terminology